-According to the U.S. Army, the new tests being developed will likely incorporate exercises that soldiers need on the battlefield, that revolve around gender-neutral and standards-based skills.
+The Army says that the new ACFT will incorporate exercises that soldiers need on the battlefield, which revolve around gender-neutral and standards-based skills.

-The Occupational Physical Assessment Test (OPAT) is gender-neutral test that includes a standing long jump, a dead lift, an aerobic interval run and a “seated power throw,” which is "a gauge of upper-body strength that represents loading ammunition," according to US Army Times.
+The Occupational Physical Assessment Test (OPAT) is gender-neutral test that includes a standing long jump, a deadlift, an aerobic interval run, and a "seated power throw"—a gauge of upper-body strength and specifically loading ammunition.

-Other details about the test, which is still being developed, include the following:
+Other details about the test include the following:

 - Scoring for each event has yet to been determined, but unlike the APFT, plans call for one system for all ages and genders.

-- MOSs will be ranked in a three-tier system.
-Recruits with scores that fall short of Tier 1 (high-demand) in a given event, won’t be eligible for specialties in that tier.
+- MOSs (Military Occupational Specialties) will be ranked in a three-tier system.
+Recruits with scores that fall short of Tier 1 (high-demand) in a given event won’t be eligible for specialties in that tier.

 - Recruits must meet the Tier 3 standards to join the Army.

-- Re-tests will be allowed with time frames and limits to the number of tests to be determined.
+- Re-tests will be allowed with time frames and limits to the number of tests.

-- Like the APFT, the OPAT can be administered individually or in a group setting.
+- Like the physical fitness test, the OPAT can be administered individually or in a group setting.

 Want to learn more about the Army?
 Here are more articles that can get you up to speed: